NLnetLabs/krill/doc/development/04_es_krill.md

 ///
 /// In addition to implementing Storable so that the details can be stored
 /// *and* retrieved, the details also need to be able to present a generic
-/// CommandSummer for use in history. pub trait WithStorableDetails: Storable + Send + Sync {
+/// CommandSummary for use in history. pub trait WithStorableDetails: Storable + Send + Sync {
     fn summary(&self) -> CommandSummary;
 }